Pure Noise Records: History

 Originally the label was called Pure Noise Entertainment and was supposed to become a pure concert agency, but Round decided to found a record company after two organized concert tours because he didn't see himself as a promoter of concerts.

 The first release was a CD of the US-American melodic hardcore band No Bragging Rights.
-At first Round sent demos of the group to various record companies hoping that a label would sign the band.
-As this did not happen, he decided to produce the album himself.
+Initially Round sent their demo to record companies hoping that a label would sign the band.
+When nothing materialized, he decided to produce the album himself.
 He asked his mother if she could give him money to produce a CD, which she agreed to.
-At that time he was often in contact with Craig Ericson, the founder of Rise Records, who advised him in the beginning.
-So The Consequence of Dreams by No Bragging Rights was the first album released by Pure Noise.
+The resulting LP, The Consequence of Dreams, was the first album released by Pure Noise.
+Craig Ericson (founder of Rise Records) often advised Round during this beginning period.

 From 2008 to 2010 the label operated as its own project and brought just five productions onto the market.
 In the meantime Pure Noise has signed two bands, Landscapes (England) and The Story So Far, among others, which have been able to achieve a higher degree of popularity.
 Landscapes toured Europe several times and The Story So Far's second album reached a chart position in the official Billboard charts.
 In 2014, The Story So Far played for the first time on the main stage of the Warped Tour and have sold almost 50,000 records of their album What You Don't See.
 With The Finer Things by State Champs (#131) and Angst by Handguns (#155), the label has released two more albums that have made it onto the official US Billboard 200.
 More than 280,000 records were sold worldwide in the first five years of the record company's existence.
 Round now shares an office with concert manager Brad Wiseman of the Soroka Agency.